vboyev-MSFT/defender-docs/unified-secops-platform/overview-defender-portal.md

 **Secure score** | Review posture metrics based on [Microsoft Secure Score](/defender-xdr/microsoft-secure-score).
 [Compare the differences](/exposure-management/compare-secure-score-security-exposure-management) between Secure Score and Security Exposure Management.
 **Data connectors** | Connect third-party products to Security Exposure Management, and request new connectors.

+For more information, see [Microsoft Security Exposure Management](/security-exposure-management/microsoft-security-exposure-management).

 ## Investigation and response